 profile, will allow you to request additional permissions.

-profilescope affords your app access to all other basic information about the user such as their name, preferred username, object ID, and so on in the id_token.
+profilescope affords your app access to all other basic information about the user, such as their name, preferred username, object ID, and so on, in the id_token.

-Here's a simplified recommendation for developers at this point in time:
+Here's a simplified recommendation for developers now:

 Restrictions on app registrations